mvsoliveira/IBERTpy/README.md

 #### 7) Generate LaTeX PDF report file

 The main LaTeX report.tex file is not generated automatically yet.
-However, all the summary and detailes pages are automatically generated.
+However, all the summary and detailed pages are automatically generated.

 1) Edit the report.tex main teX file accordingly.
 The output from genTexInputCalls(tex_files) method in ibert_tcl_tex_generator.py can be useful.
 2) Make sure you LaTeX environment includes the packages used in the report.tex file